zanzo420/valheim-expand_world_events/README.md

 - **endMessage**: Message shown on the screen when the event ends.
 - **forceMusic**: Event music.
 - **forceEnvironment**: Event environment/weather.
+- **requiredPlayerKeys**: Event becomes available if the player has any of these keys.
+- **notRequiredPlayerKeys**: Event is not available if the player has any of these keys.
+- **requiredKnownItems**: Event becomes available if the player knows any of these items.
+- **notRequiredKnownItems**: Event is not available if the player knows any of these items.

 Server side fields: